Anomalous statistics of laser-cooled atoms in dissipative optical lattices: L evy dynamics and Sisyphus cooling

-To realize this friction~\cite{Dalibard1989,Castin1990,castin1991limits,CCT1998Nobel,Chu1998Nobel,foot2005atomic}, consider the qualitative picture of an atom that has a lower energy level with angular momentum $J = 1/2$ and an upper energy level with $J' = 3/2$ that moves through a standing wave formed by two counter-propagating laser beams with orthogonal linear polarization, also known as the lin $\perp$ lin configuration (Fig.~\ref{fig:fig2}, top).
-The resulting polarization depends on the relative phase of the two laser beams and varies periodically with position $x$, changing periodically from linear at, say, $x=0$ to $\sigma^-$ at $x=\lambda/8$ to orthogonal linear at $x=2\lambda/8$ to $\sigma^+$ at $x=3\lambda/8$, where $\lambda$ is the wavelength of the lattice laser.
-This polarization gradient causes periodic modulation of the states in the lower level manifold due to Stark shifts, enhancing the probability of the downhill transitions when the atom is at the top of the potential.
-This results in a net cooling effect as the atom, on average, slows down.
+To realize this friction~\cite{CCT1998Nobel,Chu1998Nobel,foot2005atomic}, consider the qualitative picture of an atom that has a lower energy level with angular momentum $J = 1/2$ and an upper energy level with $J' = 3/2$ that moves through a standing wave formed by two counter-propagating laser beams with orthogonal linear polarizations (Fig.~\ref{fig:fig2}, top).
+The resulting polarization depends on the relative phase of the two laser beams and varies periodically with position $x$, changing from linear at, say, $x=0$ to $\sigma^-$ at $x=\lambda/8$ to orthogonal linear at $x=2\lambda/8$ to $\sigma^+$ at $x=3\lambda/8$. $\lambda$, of the order of a few hundreds of nm, is the wavelength of the lattice lasers.
+This polarization lattice causes periodic modulation of the states in the lower level manifold due to Stark shifts, enhancing the probability of the downhill transitions when the atom is at the top of the potential (and hence the term ``Sisyphus" following Greek mythology).
+The result is a net cooling effect as the atom, on average, slows down.
 The energy drops in Fig.~\ref{fig:fig2} (bottom) correspond to the absorption-emission events shown on the top panel.
 They are depicted as uneven to reflect the fact that the process is probabilistic and does not necessarily occur exactly at the peak.
-Sisyphus cooling reaches a non-equilibrium steady-state, where the friction force that biases the system towards zero momentum is balanced with the fluctuations caused by spontaneous emission.
-For ``deep" lattices, where potential modulation depth $U_0$ defined in Fig.~\ref{fig:fig2} is large, the temperature (The definition of temperature in such a system is subtle and is discussed at length at the end of Sec.~\ref{Section:Momentum}.
-For now, temperature refers to the mean kinetic energy \braket{E_k}) is proportional to and of the order of $U_0$~\cite{CCT1998Nobel}.
-This can be understood given that once the energy of the atom is smaller than $U_0$ it cannot climb up the hill, and hence at this stage cooling is ineffective (Fig.~\ref{fig:fig2}, bottom).
-As $U_0$ is reduced, the temperature reaches a minimum at some $U_0^{{\rm min}}$ and then rises sharply upon further reduction of $U_0$ (``shallow" lattices).
-At this minimum, to which typical experimental systems are tuned, $\braket{E_k}\sim U_0^{{\rm min}}$.
-The inset of Fig.~\ref{fig:fig2} shows the result of such a measurement performed on a 3-dimensional gas of $^{133}$Cs atoms~\cite{Jersblad2000}.
-The lattice depth is controlled via the power of the cooling lasers and the temperature is extracted by measuring the standard-deviation of the velocity distribution with a time-of-flight technique: allowing the cloud to freely expand -- mapping its velocity distribution onto the spatial distribution -- and sequentially imaging its density profile.
-The results show a minimal temperature at $U_0^{{\rm min}} / E_R \approx 100$.
-The distinction between shallow ($U_0 < U_{0} ^{{\rm min}}$) vs. deep ($U_0 > U_{0} ^{{\rm min}}$) lattices, that will be shown to mark the transition between different regimes in the dynamics, then follows naturally.